Yueran-Yu/ts-quiz/README.md

 9. Where should I store?

 10. #### Persist the data by encapsulating a custom hook - **useLocalStorage**
 11. Implement react-beforeunload to prevent the browser from refreshing.
-12Instead of using localstorage to generate an incremented index, IIFE(immediately invoked function expressions) will be a better choice to populate the unique index
+12. Instead of using localstorage to generate an incremented index, IIFE(immediately invoked function expressions) will be a better choice to populate the unique index